Kyleehillman/Yahtzee/README.txt

 and ideas of the program and then Andrew and Dori redesigned it.
 Andrew typed
 the new design to finalize it while everyone chimed in.
 Afterwards we all helped
 edit and plan the ideas for the graphics.
 Dori started the write up and everyone
 added to it.
 We all equally helped with the powerpoint and the README.txt.
+Dori did slides 2 and 6.
+Kylee did slides 3 and 4.
+Andrew did slides 5 and 6.
+We all wrote scripts for our individual slides and then Dori recorded the audio and presentation becuase we could not all record it.